arungudelli/python.shiksha/content/en/tips/How-to-append-to-a-file-in-Python.md

 In Python, reading, writing, and editing files are common tasks since the language gives us built-in functions to do so.

-As a developer there are so many reason why you will want to read, write and also edit the files in your project, and python really offers the flexibility to do so in very simple and easy ways.
+As a developer there are so many reason why you will want to read, write and also edit the files in your project, and Python really offers the flexibility to do so in very simple and easy ways.

-There are a couple of file handling operations in python such as `r` which works for reading the file, `w` opening a file and writing to it, `a` opens a file for appending at the end of the file without truncating it, `+` opens a file for updating(reading & writing) and so on.
+There are a couple of file handling operations in Python such as `r` which works for reading the file, `w` opening a file and writing to it, `a` opens a file for appending at the end of the file without truncating it, `+` opens a file for updating(reading & writing) and so on.

 In this article, I will be discussing briefly how you can easy append to a file in Python and how to use the append operation effectively.